brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Removed the reflection cache.
     - [Change] Refactored the template file loading.
     - [Change] Set the nesting level to 10.

+4.1.10
+- Bugfix: Prevent a fatal in the scalar callback analysis.
+- Bugfix: Class meta analysis thinks that interfaces are abstract.

 4.1.9
     - [Feature] TYPO3 12.4 support.